StillNotWorking/LMS-helper-script/camilladsp/README.md

 To access CamillaDSP open a web browser with adress `[IP adress to RPi:5000]`

-***NOTE: If you already have a DAC configured and this had you disable local sound with `#dtparam=audio=on` in `/boot/config.txt` there will off course be no sound from the headphone out.
+***NOTE: If you already have a DAC configured and this had you disable local sound with `#dtparam=audio=on` in `/boot/config.txt` there will be no sound from the headphone out.
 From the CamillaGUI web page click the `Devices` tab and configure the `Playback device`.
 If you don't remember your DAC's name you might get lucky using `hw:1,0,0`***
 # What is CamillaDSP
 A tool to create audio processing pipelines for applications such as active crossovers or room correction.